-In golf, over-analysis never produces good results.
-If you’re thinking too much about the mechanics of your swing, rethinking the last shot, regripping the club and worrying about the position of the left pinky at the moment of impact — you’re going to fail.
-(Ever seen Charles Barkley swing a club?)
+But in golf, over-analysis never produces good results.
+If you’re thinking too much about the mechanics of your swing — rethinking the last shot, regripping the club and worrying about the position of the left pinky at the moment of impact — your execution will fall short.

 Blame it on fear.
 Fear, ego and insecurity.
 Most marketing managers are not operating in corporate cultures that encourage frequent failure.
 Just the opposite.
 So they’d rather do nothing than launch a campaign or initiative that might not produce stellar results.

 Instead, they bide their time by gathering data, analyzing the situation, planning, second guessing things and making up excuses.
 “Well, as soon as we know exactly what the break down is of last quarters numbers and compare those to the previous fiscal year we’ll really know where we’re going.
 We can’t do anything till then.”

 Continued analysis is just a form of procrastination.
 And procrastination is just fear and insecurity talking.

 In small businesses you can’t get away with that for long.
 And there are times, even in a corporate environment, when you have to trust your gut and “Just Do It.”

 When Nike launched the famous “Just Do It” campaign in 1988, they had no market research data whatsoever.
 In fact, the top managers at Nike were absolutely anti-research.
 So the brief given to the advertising agency Weiden & Kennedy was pretty simple:

 “We should be proud of our heritage, but we have to grow this brand beyond its purist core.
 We have to stop talking to ourselves.
 It’s time to widen the access point.”